 Meal Prep and Storage Tips

-- Store leftover avocado egg salad in an airtight container in the refrigerator, where it can last for up to 3 days.
+- Keep leftovers in a sealed container in the fridge, its good for up to 3 days.

 FAQs about Avocado Egg Salad

-- How long does avocado egg salad last in the fridge?
+- How long does it stay good in the fridge?

 Conclusion